Chizmo-byte/obsidian-bases-relation-diagram/README.md

    command palette.
 3. Drag boxes around to arrange them.
 Your layout is remembered.
 4. Click **Open note** on any box to jump straight to it.
+5. After restarting Obsidian, click the refresh button in the view's header to redraw the diagram — no need to rerun the command.

 ## Tips for readable diagrams